JurieSpies/RPSgame/README.md

 cd boilerplate_rn_app_with_react_navigation5 && yarn

-react-native-rename "Your_Project's_Name" (Remember the " " as well)
+yarn react-native-rename "Your_Project's_Name" (Remember the " " as well)

 In VSCode Find "boilerplate_rn_app_with_react_navigation5" and replace all with "Your_Project's_Name"